LupisCor/github-final-project/CONTRIBUTING.md

-All contributions, but reports, but fixes, documentation improvements, enhancements, and ideas are welcome.
+All contributions, but reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.